Fighting the Opiate Epidemic: Harm Reduction Strategies

 Harm reduction strategies come in multiple forms, but all of them are specifically targeted at reducing some specific danger of drug use.
 These methods are usually focused on mitigating the effects of intravenous drug use, which carries the most risk of transmitting diseases between users.
 Some of the most well-known harm reduction strategies include:

 - Needle exchanges: these programs offer clean syringes and other drug paraphernalia to users who turn in their used and old syringes in order to reduce the risk of spreading HIV and hepatitis C through needle-sharing.
-Many of these clinics also offer testing for these diseases and connect users to options for health care.
+Many of these clinics also offer to test for these diseases and connect users to options for health care.

 - Naloxone distribution: Naloxone is an opiate overdose-reversal drug.
 It comes in nasal sprays and in auto-injector forms.
 Due to high rates of overdoses in many communities in the United States, first responders and police officers often carry naloxone.
 The drug is also available in many places without a prescription, so that people who know opiate addicts can have access to this lifesaving drug in order to help family members, friends, or loved ones in the case of an overdose.